-Then click OK twice to close Performance Options and System Properties and for changes to take effect:
+Then click OK twice to close the Performance Options and System Properties windows and for the visual changes to take effect:

 You now have some processor-intensive animations and effect disabled while still having a modern Windows look retained.

 If you have a really slow computer, you can try Windows Classic mode that looks a lot like Windows 2000 or Windows Me.
 This disables Windows themes, all visual effects and font smoothing.
 You will still have a modern Windows Start menu in Windows XP, Vista and 7, but it looks... umm... old.

-In Windows 8 and 8.1, this actually has very small effect on how program windows, Windows Store (aka Modern UI or Metro) applications, Start and Desktop look - it is still almost the same (fonts might get a bit blurry), but without eye candy.
+In Windows 8, 8.1 and 10, this actually has very small effect on how program windows, Windows Store (aka Modern UI or Metro) applications, Start and Desktop look.
+Fonts might get a bit blurry, but this is fixable with ClearType.

-To enable the classic look and bump performance up, select Adjust for best performance in Performance Options window, Visual Effects tab.
+To enable the classic look and bump performance up, select Adjust for best performance in the Performance Options window, Visual Effects tab.

 This is what different versions of Windows look like while using Classic look.